vinioliveiras/VanguardStopper/README.md

 2 - Set your Valorant Path in settings.cfg

-3 - Run the game with Valoran-launcher.exe
+3 - Run the game with valorant-launcher.exe